 How to Protect your Gyrator and Extend Service Life

 Chances are, you are fully aware that to keep product quality high and minimize downtime in today's processes, every part of the system must operate without fail.
 It's easy to forget the small hidden-away mechanisms or to take them for granted if they operate dependably for years on end.
-The Kason gyrator may be one of those "hidden" units that tends to be forgotten.
+The Kason gyrator may be one of those "hidden" components that tend to be forgotten.

 2. If spillage or trash within the base encroaches on the path of the eccentric, inspect this area more frequently and clean it as needed.